troccoli/tubecrush/README.md

 - `DISPLAY=:0 /usr/X11/bin/xhost +`
 - `sail run -it --rm cypress open --project .`

-You can pass a few option to the last command.
+You can pass a few options to the last command.
 For example, if you want to run only e2e test you can use the `--e2e` option.
 Or if you want to run the test on a specific browser, for example Electron, you can use `--browser electron`.